 Can I get folate from my diet?

 Absolutely, however food folate still has to go through processes to become methylfolate, the form your body uses.
-There are many good dietary sources of natural folate.
+There are many good dietary sources of folate.
 One easy tip is to remember the 3 L’s: legumes, leafy greens, and liver.
 Some fresh fruits, like citrus, are also a good option.
 Other food sources include nuts, seafood, eggs, dairy products, meat, poultry, and grains.
-For foods with some of the highest folate levels, choose spinach, liver, asparagus, and Brussels sprouts.
+For foods with some of the highest folate levels, choose spinach, liver, asparagus, and brussels sprouts.

 However, the reality is we lead busy lives and often don’t have time to prepare and enjoy diverse, whole-food meals, or to get a recommended 6-8 servings of green vegetables a day.
 Plus, the depletion of soil can make many of our fruits and vegetables less nutrient-dense than they once were and that nutrients are often lost during food preparation and cooking.
 Supplementation is often a great way to make sure you’re getting enough folate.